-The technical interest rate of 2.75% p.a is used for older policies and 1.75% p.a for newer policies, which are also used when calculating the reserve.
-For new policies written beginning January 2021, TIR is 1%.
+The technical interest rate of 2.75% p.a is used for older policies written until 30 June 2018; 1.75% p.a for policies written from 1 July 2018 until 31 December 2020; and 1% p.a. for new policies written from 1 January 2021, which are also used when calculating the reserve.
 The technical interest rate is the minimum guaranteed return for every life insurance contract.
 There is a risk that income from investments will not cover the minimum guaranteed return.
+In 2021, the generated book return on investments (including mathematical reserves) covers the average guaranteed return, resulting in a positive policyholder profit.
 In 2020 the generated net income on investments (including mathematical reserves) does not cover the minimum guaranteed income, resulting in a negative policyholder profit.